 It makes intuitive sense.
 Slowing down, whether on safari in South Africa or hiking in New Zealand, gives us time to tune in to places, which helps us understand them – the way people live, the environmental and social challenges they face – and, ideally, adjust our actions accordingly.

 Some of my most memorable travel moments have also been my slowest.
-Hiking in the mountains of Mongolia, a summer snowstorm forced my friends and I to shelter in a nomad family’s ger for the night, giving us an intimate glimpse of their daily lives; while living amid rice paddies in southern Kyushu on a working holiday opened my eyes to a very non-Tokyo Japan and taught me how to live communally and simply.
+Hiking in the mountains of Mongolia, a summer snowstorm forced my friends and me to shelter in a nomad family’s ger for the night, giving us an intimate glimpse of their daily lives; while living amid rice paddies in southern Kyushu on a working holiday opened my eyes to a very non-Tokyo Japan and taught me how to live communally and simply.

 Even on short trips, slow travel is possible.
 Before COVID-19 turned it into a ghost town, I spent three days as an ‘untourist’ in Venice, taking slow walks, stopping to chat with artists and mask-makers, and taking pictures of cats sitting like ornaments in sunny windows.

-At first it felt like heresy to sidestep the must-see sights in one of the world’s great cities; then it felt liberating.
+At first, it felt like heresy to sidestep the must-see sights in one of the world’s great cities; then it felt liberating.

-Slow travel is good for us in other ways, too, calming our over-stimulated nervous systems, giving us a break from the ongoing epidemic of busyness that infects our lives.
+Slow travel is good for us in other ways, too, calming our over-stimulated nervous systems, and giving us a break from the ongoing epidemic of busyness that infects our lives.
 It’s a chance to press ‘pause’ and, hopefully, ‘reset’.

 “The essence of holidays, and therefore travel, is to get what you don’t get enough of the rest of the time,” writes Pico Iyer in his book The Art of Stillness.